Harsh-Noise/MandelbrotGenerator/README.md

 ## Download instructions
 ### GUI
-Download "MandelbrotGUI.jar" from releases.
-Open up your command line, navigate to the file you downloaded, and type "java -jar MandelbrotGUI.jar" to execute it.
+Download "MandelbrotGeneratorGUI.jar" from releases.
+Open up your command line, navigate to the file you downloaded, and type "java -jar MandelbrotGeneratorGUI.jar" to execute it.

 Note: The GUI version is very basic.
 I'm just learning how to build GUIs, so the setting available are barebones, but functioning.
 For all features available, run the CLI version.

 ### CLI
-Download "MandelbrotCLI.jar" from releases.
-Open up your command line, navigate to the file you downloaded, and type "java -jar MandelbrotCLI.jar" to execute it.
+Download "MandelbrotGeneratorCLI.jar" from releases.
+Open up your command line, navigate to the file you downloaded, and type "java -jar MandelbrotGeneratorCLI.jar" to execute it.

 ## Classes
 - Gui.java - Contains all methods for the GUI, interfaces with MandelbrotGenerator.java.
 Compile with this as the main method to get the GUI version of this program!